R3DRUN3/cloud-native/projects/cloud-security/README.md

 <br/>
 <br/>
 `NOTE`: If you are new to the cloud-sec world
 I recommend you take a look at <a href="https://github.com/R3DRUN3/aws-secops">this</a> and <a href="https://github.com/R3DRUN3/cyberhall/tree/main/k8s-security">this</a> folder first.

+For a practical example of `pentesting on aws s3`, take a look at [this](https://github.com/R3DRUN3/cyberhall/tree/main/CTF/flaws-cloud) repo.